 - Loss of Use – Any time you have a loss, it is unexpected and not budgeted for; but in the event you have a covered property loss that damages your home to the extent that it is not habitable, this coverage provides for increased additional living expenses.
 Imagine the peace of mind knowing your policy helps with some of your expenses for being displaced.

-- Personal Liability and Medical Payments –You want to host family and friends in your home for fellowship and to celebrate holidays.
+- Personal Liability and Medical Payments – You want to host family and friends in your home for fellowship and to celebrate holidays.
 You make sure your property is safe and ready for your guests, and then the unthinkable happens.
 One of your guests slips and falls down your stairs and is injured.
 As the owner of the home, you may be held responsible to pay for bodily injury or property damage to others.
 This coverage helps protect your financial wellbeing with liability and medical payments coverage.

 Now that you know the basic coverages of your homeowner’s policy, let’s go a little deeper to understand your coverage options for your home and personal property.
 Most policies have at least two options when it comes to exactly how losses are paid.

-The first option is replacement cost.
-This is the cost to rebuild your home or replace your damaged personal property with new items after a covered loss.
+Replacement cost is the cost to rebuild your home or replace your damaged personal property with new items after a covered loss.
 You will be paid the amount that would replace home and possessions with like, kind and quality at the time of the loss. *Subject to the limit of the policy.

 Some other popular optional coverages include Home Systems Protection, scheduled personal property (for items such as jewelry, cameras, musical instruments, golf equipment and other gifts), and increased limits for theft of firearms or home computers.